 Under Utah law, all marital property is divided in an ‘equitable’ manner.
 This includes both assets and debts.
 When determining what constitutes a fair division of debts, Utah courts will consider several different issues, including:

 - How the marital debt was incurred;

 - The projected future earning ability of each partner;

 - Any other factors deemed relevant in order to reach a fair conclusion.

 When dividing debts, Utah courts will always be required to make qualitative assessments.
 There is no one size fits all formula that will determine how the debt should be divided in a divorce case.
-This makes hiring a qualified Utah divorce lawyer especially important.
+This makes hiring a qualified Provo divorce and family lawyer especially important.
 Your lawyer can help protect you from getting stuck with an unreasonable debt burden.